heyMP/scratchpad/README.md

 }
 ```

-An alternatice to the `tsconfig.json` file is to use the following triple-slash comment
+An alternative to the `tsconfig.json` file is to use the following triple-slash comment
 in your `.ts` files:

 ```ts
 /// <reference path="./node_modules/@heymp/scratchpad/types.d.ts" />
 ```

 ## Development